Derrick-Projects/Quotes4Days/index.md

 - Select "Download ZIP" to download the repository as a ZIP file.
 - Extract the zip to a folder of your choosing in local machine.
 - Open your terminal or git bash.
-- Cd to the downloaded zip(quotes-master) folder located in the folder you extracted to.
+- Cd to the downloaded zip folder located in the folder you extracted to.
 - Type the command cargo run to build and run the rust project.

 &nbsp;&nbsp; Clone the Repository: